The Waldorf Difference

 Eurythmy is a movement art unique to Waldorf and developed by Rudolf Steiner.
 While it may incorporate spoken or sung words and choreographed movement, its aim is to integrate the child’s inner spirit with its body.
 This helps the child to be more integrated and self-aware.
 Eurythmy classes feature recitation of verses or stories by the teacher, and piano accompaniment.

-French classes meet twice a week beginning in the First Grade.
+Foreign language classes meet twice a week beginning in the First Grade.
 Latin is added as a second language in Sixth Grade.
 The goal of foreign language teaching in Waldorf elementary schools is to encourage a positive attitude towards people of other cultures and languages to increase human understanding.

 Handwork and practical arts are integral to a Waldorf curriculum.
 These skills lead to a refinement in fine motor skills that are fundamental to enhanced intellectual development.
 They help create and reinforce neural pathways in the brain, keeping it supple and promoting brain-body integration.